kimtth/awesome-azure-openai-llm/README.md

 However, one exception to this is that the maximum dimension count for the Lucene engine is 1,024, compared with 16,000 for the other engines. <https://opensearch.org/docs/latest/search-plugins/knn/approximate-knn/>

-- @llama-index `ElasticsearchReader` class:
+- @LlamaIndex `ElasticsearchReader` class:
-The name of the class in llama-index is `ElasticsearchReader`.
+The name of the class in LlamaIndex is `ElasticsearchReader`.
 However, actually, it can only work with open search.

-# **Section 2** : ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search
+## **Section 2** : Azure OpenAI and RAG demo

-## Microsoft Azure OpenAI relevant LLM Framework & Copilot Stack
+### Microsoft Azure OpenAI relevant LLM Framework & Copilot Stack

   1. [Semantic Kernel][semantic-kernel]: Semantic Kernel is an open-source SDK that lets you easily combine AI services like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C# and Python.
 An LLM Ochestrator, similar to Langchain. / [git][semantic-kernel-git]
   1. [guidance][guidance]: A guidance language for controlling large language models.
 Simple, intuitive syntax, based on Handlebars templating.
 Domain Specific Language (DSL) for handling model interaction.
 Langchain libaries but different approach rather than ochestration, particularly effective for implementing  `Chain of Thought`. / [git][guidance]